BrianRivers/Node-Angular-Foundation/README.md

 #Veterans Services

-This project uses Node.js and Ember.js
+This project uses Node.js and Angular.js

 The development environment will run in a Virtual Machine via VirtualBox using Vagrant.
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](http://www.vagrantup.com/downloads.html)

 You will need to install Node.js and several dependencies via the node package manager (npm) to compile and run the server side of the project
-You will also need to use bower to install Ember.js and dependencies for the front-end/client side of the project Below are detailed steps to get everything running
+You will also need to use bower to install Angular.js and dependencies for the front-end/client side of the project Below are detailed steps to get everything running

 ###Before starting
-Install [Node.js](http://nodejs.org/download/) and [Ruby](https://www.ruby-lang.org/en/downloads/) if not already done
+Install [Node.js](http://nodejs.org/download/) and [RVM stable with Ruby](http://rvm.io/rvm/install) if not already done

 ###Setting up Vagrant VM